 There is nothing worse than buying a piece of equipment to quickly realize that you should have gone with another option.
-It can be especially frustrating (and detrimental) as it regards buying a power trowel.
+It can be especially frustrating (and expensive) when it applies to buying a power trowel.
 With so many different brands, options and technologies out there, where should you start?
 You need to identify what you actually need from your machines in order to make an informed decision.

-Here are a few questions to ask yourself to find out what your needs are:
+Here are a few questions to ask yourself to help you choose a power trowel for your business:

-1) How often will my company be using this trowel?
+1) How often will this trowel be used?

 If you plan on using it almost everyday of the week, you will want to look at something that is built to last.
 Your profits will go down the drain very fast if you are spending time and money on repairs that could've been avoided with choosing something better suited to your needs.